France at a Glance

-Some experts believe that the relatively high unemployment rate – about 10% – may be partly due to the inflexibility of the labor market.
+Some experts believe that the relatively high unemployment rate – about 10% in general and 27% in the age group under 25 – may be partly due to the inflexibility of the labor market.
 Despite obeying the laws of a free market economy, this labor market is still characterized by government interventions and state enterprises in some key sectors.

 Other economists blame some of the perks enjoyed by employees working in France, e.g. high minimum wages and an early retirement age.
 However, the fact that 32 of the world´s 500 biggest companies are French, with a considerable share of their staff working in France, indicates that it is certainly a global player in economic terms.

 Agriculture has always been a key sector: It currently employs around 4% of the active population in France.
 The country’s position as the leading producer of agricultural goods in Europe (and the second biggest agricultural exporter globally) is, of course, partly based on its world-famous wines.